ComputationalMethods/Evaluaci-n_2020-1/README.md

 ```
 git push origin master
 ```
-by using your login information
+by using your login information.
 1. From the forked repo in your GitHub account: `https://github.com/YOURUSER/Evaluacion2020-1` with the proper credentials, use the button "New Pull Request" and follow the green buttons until the end.

 # Submodule help